 About this Site: FreeArrestRecordsSearch.com is a trusted online resource and leading premier public site launched to educate the public on court processes and information pertaining to U.S. Arrest Records, Criminal Records, Public Records and Warrants.

-Your Privacy: When using our search system please note that FreeArrestRecordsSearch.com in NOT a consumer reporting agency as defined under the Fair Credit Reporting Act (FRCA).
+Your Privacy: When using our search system please note that FreeArrestRecordsSearch.com is NOT a consumer reporting agency as defined under the Fair Credit Reporting Act (FRCA).
 Your searches and transactions through our system are confidential and secure and are not recorded in anyway with government bureaus.
 See our privacy link below for full disclosure.

 The Facts You Should Know about Arrest Records?

 Knowing the facts can help you clear your name.
 The easiest way to get information on arrest records today is using an Instant Online Search.
 Conducting an online search is as simple as filling out the form to the right.
-Type in your first and last name and choose the state in which to search and you're on your way to getting a detailed background report in your name.
+Type in your first and last name and choose the state in which to search and you're on your way to getting a detailed background report in seconds.
 You can also search records for any citizen in the United States or previous U.S. citizen up to a 20-year history.